 Yes, we provide gift wrapping free of charge and can include a personalised message with your order - just let us know at checkout.

-• Do you accept “buy now and pay later”
+Do you accept “buy now and pay later” or Layby?

 We are happy to arrange Layby deposits and payments for any pieces you want set aside.